ibexa/documentation-developer/docs/trainings/commerce/pim/011_product_modeling.md

 Like fields, attributes are typed.

-Unlike fields, attributes are never translatable.
+Unlike fields, attributes are not translatable in the product.
+Attributes are translated from their definition.
 Attributes are product constant properties.
-Attributes values can't be translated because those properties don't change with the language.
+Attributes values can't be translated from the product because those properties don't change with the language.
 Only the display of those properties changes with the language.
 See the following concept examples:

 - The color of a product is the same whatever the language is, only the corresponding color name is translated.
 - The radius of a sphere doesn't depend on the language, only its numeral representation need translation according to local length units.